d1nch8g/os/README.md

-# manjaro_setup

-List of commands to setup fresh pc for manjaro.
+# Repository for user os setup for Dancheg97